 In this chapter, you will discover the analyses of accidentality and the specificities of each territory: rural territories, urban and peri-urban territories, as well as overseas territories.
 A common indicator for comparing accidentality by territory (comparisons of counties, regions or even countries) is the number of people killed in relation to the number of inhabitants.
 Variations in mortality per million inhabitants between regions are lower than between counties, with the number of people killed per region being higher than per county, and therefore less subject to statistical hazards or extreme values.

 Between 2015 and 2019, road mortality as a percentage of the population in France mainland was 52, close to the European average.
-In the regions, mortality per million inhabitants per year varies from 25 for Île-de-France to 93 for Corsica.
-4 out of 13 regions have a rate below the national average of 52, all in the northern half.
-In counties, the number of people killed per million inhabitants per year varies from 17 for the Hauts-de-Seine and Paris to 138 for the Alpes-de-Haute-Provence.
-24 counties are below the national average, mainly highly populated counties with a strong urban component.
+In 2020, a special year due to the health crisis, this figure will be 39.
+In the regions, mortality per million inhabitants per year varies from 20 in Île-de-France to 59 in Bourgogne-Franche-Comté.
+While mortality per population in 2020 has declined compared to the average over the 2015-2019 period, regional trends are not homogeneous: Corsica and Centre-Val de Loire have experienced respective declines of -47% and -37%, more than the national average (-25%), while the regions of Ile-de-France and Normandy have experienced smaller declines (-19%).
+In the départements, the number of people killed per million inhabitants per year varies from 3 in the Hautes-Alpes to 83 in the Bouches-du-Rhône.
+14 departments recorded more than 40 people killed (national average of 26), these are the departments with a strong urban component.

 The nature and length of the road network varies greatly from one county to another.
 The length varies from less than 3,000 km for Paris, the inner suburbs (Hauts-de-Seine, Seine-Saint-Denis and Val-de-Marne) and the Territory of Belfort, to more than 20,000 km for Gironde, Puy-de-Dôme and Côtes-d'Armor.
 While the proportions of motorways and trunk roads vary little (between 0% and 3% each), the same cannot be said for the proportions of county council roads and municipal roads, particularly in relation to the presence of large urban areas: